sjkelleyjr/Deadlock/chapters/chapter_01.md

 Vincent nodded appreciatively.
 "Exactly.
 That's the kind of positive attitude we need.
 Jordan, I'd like you to help coordinate the transition."

 Jordan's smile faltered slightly.
 He'd been trying to smooth things over, not volunteer for more work.
 "I... of course.
 I'd be happy to help facilitate the process."
+Mack shot him a smirk.

 The meeting ended with Sarah distributing packets of information about the new processes.
 Alex flipped through her packet and found fourteen different forms that would need to be filled out weekly.